 Ragweed vs. Goldenrod: A Case of Mistaken Identities

 Ragweed and goldenrod are similarly sized, grow in the same regions, and bloom come back-to-school time.
-But that’s where the resemblance ends—and knowing the difference between these two plants is essential for seasonal allergy sufferers.
+That’s where the resemblance ends, and recognizing the difference is essential for seasonal allergy sufferers.

-Allergic rhinitis, aka hay fever, is a condition that can really hinder your enjoyment of outdoor activities.
-Characterized by sneezing, sniffling, congestion, red and itchy eyes, and just feeling low-key miserable most of the time, allergic rhinitis affects some 25 million Americans each year.
+Allergic rhinitis, or hay fever, is a condition that can hinder your enjoyment of outdoor activities.
+Characterized by sneezing, sniffling, congestion, red and itchy eyes, and just feeling low-key miserable most of the time, allergic rhinitis affects more than 24 million children and adults in the United States each year.

 The culprit is pollen, a byproduct of plants’ reproductive systems that can cause an adverse immune response in some people.
 Because it’s an airborne particulate, pollen can be difficult to avoid—unless you want to sequester yourself in air-conditioned environments for an entire season.

 Two varieties of the Asteraceae family, goldenrod and ragweed, bear much of the blame for an allergy sufferer’s annual sneezefest.
 Is that fair?
 Are these two plants really responsible for allergic rhinitis?
-Keep reading to learn all about ragweed vs. goldenrod.
+Learn more about the differences between goldenrod vs. ragweed.